raylib-extras/game-premake/README.md

 This will generate a makefile for you

 ## Linux users
-cd to the game folder and run
+cd to the root folder and run

     ./premake5 gmake2

 This will generate a makefile for you.

 ## macOS users
-cd to the game folder and run
+cd to the root folder and run

     ./premake5.osx gmake2